SuzanDewitz/autotraderss-react-frontend/docs/testing.md

 - The main pages of the deployed site was run through Lighthouse on Google Chrome.

    + Main Page Desktop

-- The website was tested
  ![lighthouse_Desktop](./img/validator/Lighthouse_Desktoppp5.png)

  <br>

-- The website was tested
 ![lighthouse_profile](./img/validator/lighthouse_profile.png)

 <br>

-- The website was tested
  ![lighthouse_signin](./img/validator/lighthouse_sign_in.png)

  <br>

-- The website was tested
 ![lighthouse_signup](./img/validator/lighthouse_sign_up.png)

 <br>

-- The website was tested
 ![lighthouse_uploadimage](./img/validator/lighthoust_uploadimage.png)